tushartambe/mac-setup/README.md

 iTerm2 → Profiles → Open Profiles... → Select Custom → Edit Profiles...→ In the Colors tab → Check Black Bright
 ```
 after changing this start new terminal.

+OR

+Just do `3.
+Setup iTerm2` this step to apply my iTerm settings at the end.

 ---